Jim Wallis: Writings and awards

-Wallis's writings are regularly published as op-eds in major media outlets.
-He is also the convener of Call to Renewal, an interfaith effort to end poverty.

-Wallis has written a wide variety of books, including The Great Awakening.
+Wallis is the author of multiple books, including The Great Awakening.
 Reviving Faith & Politics in a Post-Religious Right America (2008), God's Politics: Why the Right Gets It Wrong and the Left Doesn't Get It (2005), Faith Works: How Faith Based Organizations Are Changing Lives, Neighborhoods, and America (2000), The Soul of Politics: Beyond "Religious Right" and "Secular Left" (1995) and Call to Conversion (1981, revised 2005).

-For his work in advocating for peace and social justice in urban America and for his role as founder of Sojourners Magazine and the Call to Renewal, Wallis was awarded the Peace Abbey Courage of Conscience Award in Sherborn, Massachusetts, on June 2, 2000.

-In 2015, Wallis published the non-fiction book America's Original Sin, which is about systemic racism in the United States.
+His 2015 book America's Original Sin, deals with systemic racism in the United States.

 Personal life

-Wallis is married to Joy Carroll who was one of the first female priests in the Church of England and upon whom the title character in the BBC sitcom The Vicar of Dibley was partially based.
+Wallis is married to Joy Carroll Wallis, who was one of the first female priests in the Church of England and upon whom the title character in the BBC sitcom The Vicar of Dibley was partially based.
 They have two sons.
-Wallis has coached their Little League teams.
+Jim Wallis has coached their Little League teams.